chunsj/TH/README.md

   2. They may not work at all.

 ## On Memory Hack
-  Currently, no memory hack is used.
-Following is just for referencing old hacks but yet I need to set some custom gc configuration to avoid memory thrashing.
-Refer ffi/mhack.lisp for detail.
-  (To avoid work around thrashing of system due to foreign allocated memory - it is freed when referencing CLOS object is garbage collected, but the gc does not know how much external memory is used - I've implemented a hack of trying gc if some predefined threshold met.
+  To avoid work around thrashing of system due to foreign allocated memory - it is freed when referencing CLOS object is garbage collected, but the gc does not know how much external memory is used - I've modified the garbage collector settings for more frequent gc to prevent sbcl filling memory without knowing it actually using external objects.
+Refer mhack.lisp for detailed implementation; especially the limit-memory function.
-  Refer mhack.lisp for detailed implementation.
-The idea is simple; try run gc if externally allocated memory hits some threshold.
-To do this, I've modified and patched libTHTensor;
-  specifically THGeneral.c.
-If you want to change the theshold, ffi/mhack.lisp is the file.)